Robsonsjre/TIL/README.md

 - WIL **(DeFi)** *MakerDAO* -> Learned how to intereact with Maker's Contract.
 All those names.
 .`ilk` (type of collateral), `art` (type of collateral inside urn), `dart` (amount of debt in urn), `join` -> `frob` -> `hope` -> `exit`.
 To open a CDP.
 Also you need a function to calculate your current debt and another one to frob and remove collateral from urn.

+### Jun (12/06/2020)

+- TIL **(DeFi)** *TokenEconomics* -> Learned that a movement that protocol are trying to decentralize themselves beeing a mixing of MKR and SNX mechanism:
+ - Voting on proposals / Delegating Votings
+ - Emergency reserves, minting and selling that token in that case
+ - Staking + weekly/daily/usage Rewards

 ### Jun (15/06/2020)

 - TIL **(Finance)** ->